Rangahau Āheinga Ahumoni Financial Capability Research

 Our research is shared with the financial capability community through the National Strategy, enabling us to work across government and with other organisations to help enhance New Zealanders' financial capability.

 Valuable insights on New Zealanders' financial confidence and access to financial advice is regularly gathered through surveying by TRA on behalf of Te Ara Ahunga Ora.
-Surveys are conducted with around 850 people a quarter and this report includes three waves of data starting in February 2021 and includes the early days of the 2021 Delta (COVID-19) situation in August.
+Surveys are conducted with around 1000 people a quarter.

 New Zealand Financial Capability Survey 2021